knative/serving/community/WORKING-GROUP-PROCESSES.md

 ## Why working groups?

-Istio working groups are organizations responsible for the design and implementation of large architectural aspects of the overall Istio project.
+Elafros working groups are organizations responsible for the design and implementation of large architectural aspects of the overall Elafros project.
 Working groups operate with a fair amount of autonomy within the broader scope of the project.
-They tend to be long-lived, representing major initiatives over Istio’s lifetime.
+They tend to be long-lived, representing major initiatives over Elafros’s lifetime.

 Some working groups focus on specific technologies.
-For example, the Integrations working group primarily focuses on Mixer.
-Other working groups are cross-cutting in nature such as the Performance and Scalability working group.
+Other working groups are cross-cutting in nature.

-The technical oversight committee is responsible for the Istio project as a whole.
+The technical oversight committee is responsible for the Elafros project as a whole.
 It sets the overall direction of the project, helps make crosscutting architectural decisions, helps establish and dissolve working groups, and helps ensure all working groups are generally rowing in the same direction